 Fact: The Tiger II was penetrated many times by various weapons in trials.
 Even the meek 85 mm gun on the T-34-85 was capable of dealing a fatal blow to it at 300 meters.

 You know what the difference between trials and combat is?
 The difference is, the 'target' isn't moving around and shooting back at you.
 The kubinka test you're so eager to mention involved the vehicle being fired at (in sequence) by 122mm guns, 152mm guns, 100mm guns, and 85mm guns.
-The armor package was already compromised by the time the 85mm guns got their turn.
+The armor package was already compromised by the time the 85mm gun got its turn, so that part of the test is invalid.
 Just look at the firing tests against the glacis plate!
-The first sequence was done with the 122mm A-19 gun, similar to the D-25T gun used by soviet tanks.
+The first sequence was done with the 122mm A-19 gun.
 Most of the shells fired at the Tiger II failed to pierce the glacis plate: They only caused spalling and burst weld seams.
 The second sequence was done with the 152mm ML-20 gun.
 None of the shells fired at the Tiger II managed to pierce the glacis plate.
 Even from 100 meters, they could only burst weld seams and spall the armor.
 The third sequence was done with the BS-3 gun.
 The 100mm shells only managed to penetrate when they hit weakened portions of the glacis, or the connections between the upper and lower front plates.

 Myth: Germans had the best optics in the entire war.